Less Sex, Fewer Babies: Blame The Internet And Career Priorities

 "You would miss something," she says.
 "Or the time that I spend in the evening reading up on things would now be focused on something else — a child, which I guess is very important!
 It sounds awful when I say that."

-Like many working women Venkatesh worries about losing income if she leaves work to have a child, and she worries about the cost of child care.
+Like many working women, Venkatesh worries about losing income if she leaves work to have a child, and she worries about the cost of child care.

 When Venkatesh was younger, she says, she imagined having three children.
 Now she thinks one, down the road, is more realistic.